The Pulse

 The squid’s ability to survive in extreme conditions is similar to how other animals — from deep-sea creatures to rescued pets — adapt and thrive in new surroundings.
 Watching these adaptations in action gives scientists a clearer idea of how evolution helps species survive in extreme environments.

-The Schmidt Ocean Institute, a non-profit foundation founded in the late 2000s to advance ocean research, has been key in documenting rare marine life in some of the planet’s most remote regions.
-Using remotely operated vehicles with high-definition cameras, the team can observe deep-sea animals without disturbing them – like the ones they used to look for Atlantis.
+The Schmidt Ocean Institute, a non-profit foundation founded in 2009 to advance ocean research, has been key in documenting rare marine life in some of the planet’s most remote regions.
+Using remotely operated vehicles with high-definition cameras, the team can observe deep-sea animals without disturbing them.

 One discovery triggered another: Second giant squid was found in Antarctica